Security Hardening Guide

 Weekly Security Updates

-Cbox images are automatically rebuilt weekly (Mondays 03:00 UTC) to include:
+Cbox images are automatically rebuilt weekly (Mondays 03:00 UTC) with the latest upstream base image patches, PHP security updates, and OS security updates.

 docker pull ghcr.io/cboxdk/php-baseimages/php-fpm-nginx:8.3-bookworm